June 30, 2316

 Elementalist subject shows positive signs for being able to control one of the elements.
-He is not affiliated with any of the currentlyinhabited elements.
-Individual testing will prove successful.
+He is not affiliated with any of the currently inhabited elements.
+Individual elementalist testing will prove

 If normal grades counted for anything, I’d be brilliant, Ethan thought.
-He coughed and looked across the room for the Healer that would tend to him before sending him back to the dormitories.
-With the ongoing examinations, the infirmary was busier than usual.
+He coughed and looked across the room for the Healer who would tend to him before sending him back to the dormitories.
+With the ongoing examinations, the infirmary became busier than usual.

 “How are you doing today?”
 The sweet voice of a Healer behind him nearly made Ethan fall off the bed.
-He rolled over slowly until he saw the woman, wearing the same blue uniform as the Healer from earlier, who was assigned to care for him.
-She had pretty blue eyes and black hair.
+He slowly rolled over until he saw the woman, wearing the same blue uniform as the Healer from earlier, assigned to care for him.
+She had pretty, blue eyes and black hair.
 “I’m Rose Sylvester.”

 “Ethan Silverspoon.”
 He put out his hand.
 Rose took it politely and she gestured for him to sit up.

-“I’ll be examining you today to make sure that all of your vitals are in the right place.”
+“I’ll be examining you today to make sure all your vitals are in the right place.”

-They didn’t have a need to touch and he didn’t need to take off any clothes.
-Rose waved her hand over his body, the limb created a soft green glow, and information from the scan stored itself automatically in the glass screen by his bed.
+They didn’t need to touch, and he didn’t need to take off any other clothes.
+Rose waved her hand over his body; a soft green glow emanated between them, and information from the scan stored itself automatically in the glass screen by his bed.
 He could see his heartbeat on the monitor next to several other facts.
-One in particular was highlighted with red.
+One highlighted with red.

-Rose walked away and Ethan was left with the quiet space again.
-If water is my only issue I can drink water back at the dorms, he huffed.
-It was several minutes before Rose returned with a gallon of water.
-Once she’d assured that his other vitals were normal, his temperature was one-hundred-five, which was a little worrying because elementalists were meant to run at one-hundred-six minimum, but he was cleared to return to the dorms.
+Rose walked away and left Ethan with the quiet space again.
+If water is my only issue, I can drink water back at the dorms, he huffed.
+Several minutes passed before Rose returned with a gallon of water.
+Once she assured his other vitals normalized, his temperature came across as one-hundred-five (which worried her because elementalists had a one-hundred-six minimum), but they still cleared him to return to the dorms along with a prescription to raise his temperature.
 On his way back, his mind drifted to a conversation with his Water element Professor the day before.

-Professor Emma VonBerg approached him after class, he was held back because his things were scattered across the room.
+Professor Emma VonBerg approached him after class, his things, scattered across the room, held him back.
 The more proficient elementalists in the class bullied him relentlessly, and nonetheless sent his belongings to the farthest corners of the classroom.
 He found one of his erasers under a nearby desk when Emma addressed him; he whipped up and cracked his head on the metal support beams.
 She quickly apologized for making him hit his head and handed him an ice cube from her hand, which he took to be polite.

 “I am quite aware of the situation, yes.”
-He stated.
-His voice let her know there was a lifetime of fear behind his brown eyes.
+His tone of voice let her know the lifetime of fear behind his brown eyes.

 “No amount of study and practice is going to help me tomorrow if it hasn’t helped me thus far.
 I don’t think any of the teachers at this school would really be disappointed if I failed.”

-“I’ve been instructed to give you this,” Emma held out a blood red envelope with black writing curling fancily into Ethan’s name on the front.
+“I’ve been instructed to give you this.”
+She held out a blood red envelope with black writing curling fancily into Ethan’s name on the front.
 She held it like it burned her fingers, barely touching the corner.
-He snatched it from her hand; he would let it burn him instead.
-He half expected it to shout at him, but it was a normal letter.
+He snatched it from her hand.
+He half expected it to shout at him.

 “Thanks,” Ethan mumbled and tossed his bag over his shoulder.
 He made to leave.

 “And Ethan?”
-Emma called before he was out the door.
+Emma called before he moved out the door.
 He turned back.
 “Good luck.”

 He climbed the flights of stairs numbly.
 He didn’t feel the marble under his feet or the railing in his hand.
 Ethan watched in envy as Air elementalists pushed themselves up effortlessly through the spiraling staircase.
-If they chose, they would never have to walk anywhere again.
-Water elementalists teasingly jetted water at the flying students; a few of the kind Fire elementalists stopped the water from hitting.
+If they chose, they would never walk anywhere again.
+Water elementalists teasingly jetted the flying students; a few of the kind Fire elementalists stopped the water from hitting.
 Ethan ducked lightning bolts and bricks.
 The students glanced at the red envelope in his hand, but none of them said a word.
-He stumbled into the boys’ dormitory where he was staying with the other nineteen-year-old elementalists.
+He stumbled into the boys’ dormitory where he lived with the other nineteen-year-old elementalists.
 They glanced up as he entered and hastily looked away.
-Disasters liked to take place around Ethan, especially when he was upset about one thing or another.
+Disasters liked to take place around Ethan, especially when he grew upset about one thing or another.

 His bag hit the post of his bed with a loud clunk and Ethan landed with his own matching sound on the firm mattress.
 The letter still clutched in his hand poked painfully into his side.
 After a moment, he stole himself away and slit it open.
-Most of the other boys who hung around in the dorm left, the ones who stayed ignored him and acted as if the bed were empty.
+Most of the other boys who hung around in the dorm left, the ones who stayed ignored him.

 Ethan groaned and rolled over.
 He pressed his face into the cotton material of the pillows.
-All Ethan was left to do was join the few boys in studying, or he could sleep.
+Ethan only had two options, study or sleep.
 Yet, sleep wouldn’t come to him anytime soon.
 He went into the bathroom and filled his water cup to the brim.
-Ethan brought it back into the main bedroom and concentrated hard for the next few hours, but by the time the others returned for bed he could not bend the water in the cup.
+Ethan brought it back into the main bedroom and concentrated hard for the next few hours, but by the time the others returned for bed, he could not bend the water in the cup.
 He would be better off turning the tap water on than attempting to bend anything to his will.
 Ethan fully resigned himself to being the odd one out.
 He accepted death.

-John stepped across the brittle ground and stared up at the piece of land they communally placed in the sky.
+Messina stepped across the brittle ground and stared up at the piece of land they communally placed in the sky.
 He twisted back to his companions and smiled at the collection of people from across the world.
-They wouldn’t be where they were, creating their own country for the Homo elementa, if it wasn’t for the effort of all nine of them.
-Diana swept back her brown hair and gave John a soft smile.
+They wouldn’t be there, creating their own country for the Homo elementa, if the nine didn’t put in effort.
+Vasha swept her brown hair and gave Messina a soft smile.

 “Do we have a name for our country?”

-“Elementōrum Patriam,” Ashlyn of Venice spoke up from the back of the group.
-She stepped forward to join John at the cliff’s edge; her dark brown hair followed the wind and whipped her dark skin.
-Ashlyn took charge of the Council after Diana gathered them together.
-They were spread around Pangea and they founded cities, safe cities, for the elementalist people.
+“Elementōrum Patriam,” Ricci of Venice spoke from the back of the group.
+She stepped forward to join Messina at the cliff’s edge; her dark brown hair followed the wind and whipped her dark skin.
+Ricci took charge of the Council after Vasha gathered them together.
+They hailed from cities they founded around Pangea, safe cities, for the elementalist people.
 For a while they worked in harmony with the humans—they sent Life elementalists to heal the sick and Water elementalists provided water for the crops.
-Doubt fed into the human’s hearts and the elementalists found themselves at war with the other race.
-It was for their own safety that they created their own place to live.
+Doubt fed into the humans’ hearts and the elementalists found themselves at war with the other race.
+They created their own place to live for their own safety.
 They would create new cities and only harbor those of their kind.

-“A fitting name,” Elven agreed.
-He was from Ekurhuleni and was dressed in a colorful robe.
-He looked like a true king among the Council.
+“A fitting name,” Ubuntu agreed.
+He dressed in a colorful robe and looked like a true king among the Council.

 “Elementōrum Patriam, with the elementalist people.”
-Niragawa’ skin matched the color of his outfit, a turban on his head.
+Yahav’s skin matched the color of his outfit, a keffiyeh on his head.
 He took a seat on the ground to better see the size of the floating country.
 Water flowed around them and filled the new crevice.
 The Council looked on in awe at the power of the elements combined into one force.
-During the process their eyes glowed with power—the color of their respective element; Diana wanted to feel that rush of power again.
+During the process, their eyes glowed with power—the color of their respective element; Vasha wanted to feel the rush of power again.
 She craved war after seeing Moscow burned.

-“We will end our wars with the human race today.
-Our people will be moved to our new country and there we will nurture our mutation in kindness.”
-John interrupted her musing.
+“We will end our wars with humans today.
+Our people will be moved to our new country, and there we will nurture our mutation in kindness,” Messina interrupted her musing.
 He spread his arms and stood on the precipice of the sheer break.
 “The earth gifted us the chance to control its Storms, to hold in our hands the balance of Life and Death—we can view the Supernatural universe as it is and stop time.
-We are allowed to change the Fortune of those around us, to make Fire, Air, Water, and Earth justly ours.
+We can change the Fortune of those around us, to make Fire, Air, Water, and Earth justly ours.
 It is time for the elementalists to rise.”

-“And we’ll be the Council to govern them.”
-Elven smiled into the rising fog.
+“And we will be the Council to govern them.”
+Ubuntu smiled into the rising fog.
 The others nodded and took their own perches on the cliff’s edge.

 The earth rumbled under their feet.
 Water met the bottom of the basin in a sudden rush.
-Matthew held them steady against the pressure.
-Ashlyn looked up in awe.
+Victor held them steady against the pressure.
+Ricci looked up in awe.

 “A waterfall, in our country.”